MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P4-Finishing-Game/content.md

 ---
-title: Build your own 2048 with SpriteBuilder and Swift - Part 5!
+title: Finishing the core gameplay
-slug: part-5
+slug: finishing-game
 ---

 #Finishing the Game